-Dr. Whitten has personally taught hundreds of people how to intubate and ventilate patients.
-Whether you’re a student training to be a paramedic, a nurse anesthetist, a doctor who will manage the airway on a daily basis, or whether you are a nurse or doctor who must occasionally rescue an airway, this book was written for you.
+Whether you’re a student training to be a paramedic, a nurse anesthetist, a medic or corpsman, a doctor who will manage the airway on a daily basis, or whether you are a nurse or doctor who must occasionally rescue an airway, this airway management textbook was written for you.

 - how to assess respiratory status, including recognizing airway obstruction

 - managing difficult intubations

 - basic equipment and how to use it

 - intubation techniques, including pediatric and nasal intubations

 - safe sedation techniques

 - local anesthetic nerve blocks of the airway

 - use of the Glidescope, Fastrack LMA, and Fiberoptic Bronchoscope

 - supraglottic airways including LMA, combitube, esophageal airway